phlowers/mechaphlowers/docs/user_guide/ug_catalog.md

 - `catalog_type`: used for extracting catalog into mechaphlowers object.
 Types currently allowed: 'default_catalog', 'cable_catalog'
 - `key_column_name`: name of the column considered as key index
 - `columns`: list of all columns with their type
-- `columns_renaming`: dictionnary to rename columns `original_name: new_name`.
-Type checking is made before renaming, so "columns" contains the original columns names.
+- `columns_renaming`: a dictionary that maps original column names to their new names using the format `original_name: new_name`.
+Type checking is performed before renaming, so "columns" should list the original column names.

 !!! note "Key column"
-	You don't have to put the key column in field "column", it is always considered as a string.
+  You don't have to put the key column in the field "columns"; it is always considered as a string.

 !!! warning "Booleans"
-	To avoid issues when empty value in boolean columns, booleans columns are not validated.
+	To avoid issues when empty value in boolean columns, booleans columns are not type checked.

-##